mstksg/inCode/copy/entries/inside.md

 Maybe b`.

 I have a function on an `a` that returns a `b`...and so I want to turn it into a function on an `a` that is possibly there/not there, to return --- well, a `b` that is possibly there/not there!

-Basically, I want to move my `a -> b` into *my world of uncertainty*.
+I want to move my `a -> b` into *my world of uncertainty*.
 So that I can use *any* `a -> b` as if it were written for uncertain values this entire time.

 If you look at this carefully, we want some sort of "function transformer".
 Give our transfomer an `a -> b`, it'll output a new function `Maybe a -> Maybe